hahoyer/HWClassLibrary.cs/src/hw.nuget/hw.UnitTest/UnitTest.md

     }

 The registration should take place before running any test.

-This registers all tests from the ever-famous NUnit test suite.
+The above example registers all tests from the ever-famous NUnit test suite.
 To implement even more advanced test selection you can implement the `IFramework`-interface.
 Look at the source code if you need to achieve this.
 It should be easy.